 What have we done for you lately?

 We are constantly developing cases and campaigns, engaging with communities impacted by pollution, and working toward cleaner and healthier ecosystems to help humans and wildlife thrive.
-Our lawsuits and other advocacy efforts focus on protecting the most vulnerable, especially children, seniors, and threatened species.
+Our lawsuits and other efforts focus on protecting and empowering the most vulnerable among us; especially children, seniors, and threatened species.

-Follow us on social media for updates on what we're reading, researching, thinking about, and other musings about why we do what we do.
+Follow us on Instagram, Facebook, and Twitter for updates on what we're doing, reading, eating, thinking about, and other musings about why we do what we do.

 Governmental Transparency & Public Advocacy